Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which displays a confused smiley
+a script which creates a file named exactly containing the text Best School ending by a new line